-According to research studies, there is a swift increase in the number of binge drinkers every year.
+According to research studies, there is a notable increase in the number of binge drinkers every year.
 But what makes an individual binge drink?
 Binge drinking is often resorted to by the youth and they see it as a way to temporarily escape their problems and lower inhibitions.
 However, the problem is that the effects of binge drinking can often be permanent and lead to lifelong health complications.

 The other negative health effects associated with binge drinking disorder are:

-Usually, violence is linked to binge drinking as there is a complete impairment of judgement.
 Too much alcohol consumption can also lead to abuse and dependence.
 Many studies have highlighted that the risks of developing these issues are greater for youth and young adults.